Skip to content

 The Prince Albert Foundation

 The Prince Albert Foundation is a scholarship programme aimed at widening participation to families who would not normally consider or be able to access independent education, and for whom we can offer a genuine shift in opportunity.
-Currently there are 10-15 fully funded Prince Albert Scholarships awarded each year and we are aiming to increase this in the coming years.
-Children who are eligible for Prince Albert Scholarships are those whose families are on national average income or below; there is often a further relevant need for boarding.
+Currently there are 10-15 fully funded Prince Albert Scholarships awarded each year, predominantly at 16+.
+Children who are eligible for Prince Albert Scholarships are those whose families are at socio-economic disadvantage; all families are means assessed by the College's Chief Operating Officer.
+There is often a further relevant need/desire for boarding.

-Candidates must meet our minimum criteria for entrance, and we will assess potential as well as current achievement.
-The Prince Albert Foundation is not a programme designed to recruit pupils with specific talents.
-It is very unlikely that a pupil who already attends an outstanding or selective school or one already in the independent school system would be eligible.
+Candidates must meet our minimum academic criteria for entrance; we assess potential as well as current achievement, and actively encourage applicants who will maximise opportunities at the College – including academic, sporting, music and student leadership.
+The Prince Albert Foundation is not a programme designed to recruit pupils with a significant sporting talent.

 Pupils